 - Mark McGovern, Professor, Stanford University School of Medicine

 - Steven Adelsheim, Clinical Professor, Psychiatry and Behavioral Sciences

 - Kate Hardy, Clinical Associate Professor, Psychiatry and Behavioral Sciences

-Main findings of the substance abuse treatment to HIV care (SAT2HIV) project: A type 2 effectiveness-implementation hybrid trial
+Main findings from the substance abuse treatment to HIV care (SAT2HIV) project: a type 2 effectiveness-implementation hybrid trial

 INTEGRATED BEHAVIORAL HEALTH: PATIENT AND PROVIDER PERSPECTIVES FROM TWO PRIMARY CARE CLINICS